-Phonics at Pyrcroft Grange Primary School follows the Department of Education approved document “Letters and Sounds”.
+Phonics at Pyrcroft Grange Primary School follows the Department of Education approved Phonics Shed and Phonics Bug.
 This allows our phonics teaching and learning to be progressive from Nursery up to Year 3 as well as allowing children’s listening and speaking skills to develop.

 - Phase 1: Activities are divided into seven aspects: Environmental sounds, Instrumental sounds, Body sounds, Rhythm and Rhyme, Alliteration and finally Oral blending and Segmenting.

-- Phase3: The remaining 7 letters of the alphabet, one sound for each.
+- The children will once secure move onto Phase3: The remaining 7 letters of the alphabet, one sound for each.
 Graphemes such as “ch” “oo” and “th” representing the remaining phonemes not covered by single letters.
-Reading captions, sentences and questions.
+As previously the children will be introduce to the phoneme and grapheme that represents the sound.
 On completion of this phase, children will have learnt the simple code: one grapheme for each phoneme in the English language.

-- Phase 4: No new grapheme-phoneme correspondences are taught in this phase.
+- The children will ready to begin Phase 4 in the Summer term of Reception : No new grapheme-phoneme correspondences are taught in this phase.
 Children learn to blend and segment longer words with adjacent sounds e.g. swim, clap, jump

-- Phase 5: Now we move on to the complex code.
+- Children in year 1 and 2 will work through Phase 5: Now we move on to the complex code.
 Children learn more graphemes for phonemes which they already know, plus different ways of pronouncing the graphemes they already know.

-- Phase 6: Working on spelling, including prefixes and suffixes, doubling and dropping letters.
+- Year 2 will begin Phase 6: Working on spelling, including prefixes and suffixes, doubling and dropping letters.

-Phonics teaching is supported by the reading material children are exposed to in daily guided reading sessions.
-We are using Bug Club reading scheme to continue to develop the children’s phonic knowledge and provide opportunities to practice this knowledge with fun and exciting texts at home.
+Phonics teaching is then supported by the reading material children are exposed to in daily guided reading sessions.
+We are using Bug Club reading scheme to continue to develop and apply the children’s phonic knowledge and provide opportunities to practice this knowledge with fun and exciting texts at home.